-1) Ask around – Most of us know someone who has recently been married so ask them who they used.
-Ask to see their wedding photos – most brides are more than happy to show you their pictures.
-Ask if they would recommend their photographer.
+1) Ask around – Most of us know someone who has recently been married so ask them who took their wedding photos.
+Ask to see their wedding photos – most brides are more than happy to show you their pictures – and if they would recommend their photographer.
 Also speak to your wedding venue to see who they would recommend.
 Braxted Park has a number of wedding albums from different photographers available to browse through.
 Take a look at Braxted Park's list of recommended suppliers here: http://www.braxtedparkweddings.co.uk/supplier-links/

-2) Think of the style you want - Some photographers are brilliant at all the posed images and group shots; others are better at action photos and catching people as they are chatting and enjoying themselves.
+2) Pick a style - Some photographers are brilliant at all the posed images and group shots; others are better at action photos and catching people as they are chatting and enjoying themselves.
 Some stick to traditional shots and others go for more artistic images.
 Make sure the photographer you use is happy to get the photos you want.